Toy Directive correctly applied: These requirements result for your CE-compliant product

 Conformity assessment is the process by which a manufacturer proves that its toys meet the essential safety requirements of the Directive.
 The directive lays down exactly who has to carry out the procedure and how it works.
 Depending on the type of toy, the conformity assessment can be carried out using one of two methods: self-assessment or third-party testing.

-How does a self check work?
+How does a self-check work?

-Self-examination is applied in cases where harmonised standards cover all relevant safety aspects of a toy.
-In this case, the manufacturer must apply the existing harmonised standards and ensure that the toy complies with these standards.
+Self-examination is applied in cases where harmonized standards cover all relevant safety aspects of a toy.
+In this case, the manufacturer must apply the existing harmonized standards and ensure that the toy complies with these standards.
 The manufacturer must also introduce an internal production process that does not require the involvement of a notified body. easyCE is available to advise or actively assist you with the entire process on request.

 How does third-party testing work?